 Roles and Responsibilities for Data Collection

-County QA staff are responsible for gathering data in keeping with the criteria set forth in the annual county QA plan.
-QA staff are also responsible for maintaining this data.
+County QA staff are responsible for gathering data in keeping with the criteria set forth in State and county P&P. QA staff are also responsible for maintaining this data.

 Process for Tracking and Analyzing Collected Data